maxpaulus43/maxpaulus43.github.io/content/now/index.md

 ## Current Projects

 - Migrating my portfolio website from Gridsome/Vue to Next.js
-- Learning advanced React patterns and performance optimization
-- Building a personal knowledge management system

 ## Reading

 - Atomic Habits by James Clear
-- The Pragmatic Programmer by David Thomas
-- Various technical blogs and documentation
+- Looking into McKinsey, Bain, etc... insights reports.
+Looking to where the future is heading.

 ## Learning

-- Advanced TypeScript patterns
-- System design principles
-- Modern deployment strategies
+- started a digital marketing/sales course to complete while on the train
+- LLM evaluation techniques

-*Last updated: December 2024*
+*Last updated: Sept 21, 2025*